Cinnamon-Infused Green Tea Recipe

 3. Can I use decaf green tea?
 Absolutely.

 4. Can I reuse the cinnamon stick?
-Yes, up to two times.
+Yes, up to two times if refrigerated and reused within 24 hours, flavor will be lighter on the second use.

 5. Is this drink strong?
 It’s naturally mild and warm.